 22. Yes 是的

 Pronunciation: Bú shì

 Technically, Chinese doesn’t have specific words that correspond directly to “yes” and “no” when used in isolation.
-To answer a question properly, even the simplest one, you need some basic knowledge of Chinese grammar. (read this grammar point here)
+To answer a question properly, even the simplest one, you need some basic knowledge of Chinese grammar. (read Chinese Grammar for Beginners here)

 The good news is that you can get by just using “shi de” for “yes” and “bu shi” for “no”.
 They may not be strictly correct, and you may even find people giggling, but you’ll be understood in most situations.

 Respond with “hao de” when you accept someone’s request, suggestion, invitation, or when they ask for a favor and you don’t mind helping.
 That way, you’ll sound friendly and adorable.